tonib/kaichronicles/README.md

 ```bash
     npm run downloaddata
 ```
-This will require Node.js (any recent version), zip command and the SVN client on your path
+This will require Node.js (any recent version), zip command, SVN client, and wget on your path

 ### Setup web site